Covid 19 & Greyhound Rehoming.

 Our volunteers are all home based, so all adoption applications can be submitted and safely processed using Zoom if and when required.
-PLEASE ONLY APPLY IF YOU CAN COMPLY WITH THE REGULATIONS.
-WE NEED YOU TO FULLY COMPLETE THE APPLICATION FORM, INCLUDING YOUR LOCATION.
-IF YOU DO NOT STATE YOUR LOCATION YOU WILL DELAY OUR RESPONSE.

 - However in certain circumstances, especially if we can access your garden without entering your home – we can use technology to overcome some of the issues.
 This also depends on your location, so please check below.